convexengineering/robust/docs/source/methods.rst

 Within **robust**, there are 3 tractable approximate robust formulations for GPs and SPs.
 The methods are detailed at a high level below, in decreasing order of conservativeness.
 Please see [Saab, 2018] for further details.
+The following descriptions have been borrowed from [Ozturk, 2019].

 Simple Conservative Approximation
 ---------------------------------